Customer Journals

 Discount Amount Column

-E.g. the customer paid a deposit for goods and you want to refund him.
+Example: A customer paid a deposit for goods, and you need to refund it.

-You can refund the client per EFT, petty cash, or another method.
+Refunds can be processed via EFT, petty cash, or another method.

 Keywords: Customer Journals,Import a Customer Journal,Refund